JonathanBerkeley/PythonScripts/README.md

 #### Info:
 Kills multiple processes with timer.
 First arg should be 0 for instant kill.
 Requires psutil.

+# kps0.py
+#### Usage:
+kps0.py

+#### Info:
+Kills processes with no timer, takes input instead of commandline arguments.
+Created to be bound to a keyboard key to rapidly kill multiple programs.
+Doesn't need full process name, substrings will work though becareful not to kill important processes.

 # golaunch.py
 #### Usage:
 golaunch.py \[Executables path]